kubemq-io/kubemq-node/README.md

 # KubeMQ Node.js
 The **KubeMQ SDK for Node.js** enables Node.js developers to communicate with [KubeMQ](https://kubemq.io/) server.

+Please note :
+Version 2.0 and above require the kubemq version 2

 ## General SDK description
 The SDK implements all communication patterns available through the KubeMQ server:
 - Events